 We know from the discoveries of archaeologists, anthropologists, researchers scientists who test DNA, as well as from pictures of our not-so-distant ancestors, that ALL races and cultures have the genetic blueprint for fully developed cranial and face shapes.

 This is an area that some extraordinary dentists and other practitioners have been pondering and theorizing about for quite some time.
-Weston A. Price is a dentist who first observed a dramatic manifestation of this juxtaposition when he anthropologically documented the lifestyle and photographed the faces of ‘primitive’ cultures all over the world during thee 1930s, and compared those lifestyle facets and faces to those in nearby groups of those primitive cultures that who had begun to modernize their lifestyle, including diet.
+Weston A. Price is a dentist who first observed a dramatic manifestation of this juxtaposition when he anthropologically documented the lifestyle and photographed the faces of ‘primitive’ cultures all over the world during the 1930s, and compared those lifestyles and craniums to those in nearby groups of those belonging to the same primitive culture, but who had begun to modernize their lifestyle, including diet.

-As you can see in the picture above, the individual on the left has proper cranial development, and therefore, a wide, flat palate, which allows proper room for all of the teeth, many of which you can count across her smile, from left to right.
-The individual on the right, however, was part of the same trial or ethnic group who had begun to modernize the diet.
-The face is much less wide, and you can only count about the the number of teeth across the smile.
+As you can see in the picture above, the individual on the left has proper cranial development, and therefore, a wide, flat palate, wide nostrils, etc, which allows proper room for all of the teeth, many of which you can count across her smile, from left to right.
+The individual on the right, however, was part of the same ethnic group, but in a family and/or village who had begun to modernize the diet.
+The face is much less wide, and you can only count some teeth across the smile.

 I want to reiterate that this discussion is RELATED to beauty, but beauty, is not the focus.
 Beauty is merely what occurs when the body and cranium develop in the healthy manner which allows proper oxygenation, proper function of the glands and hormones in the body, etc. In addition to beauty — joy, positivity — and peace, result.

-The main lifestyle difference Weston A. Price observed was diet selections, particularly the abandonment of food selections that have fat-soluble vitamins (A, D, E, and K), and that also have minerals particularly phosphorous and calcium.
+The main lifestyle difference Weston A. Price observed in healthy people and their less health counterparts was diet selection, particularly the abandonment of foods that have fat-soluble vitamins (A, D, E, and K), and that also have minerals – particularly phosphorous and calcium.
 (Animal and seafood offal and fat, and raw dairy contain the direct sources of these critical fat-soluble vitamins).

 He found that the groups that were beginning to modernize their lifestyle and diets ingested 10 times less fat-soluble vitamins, 4 times less calcium, and 3.7 times less phosphorous.